supromikali/react-portals-example/README.md

 # Learn React Portals by example
-Full text of my article about using React Portals on example is published [here](https://blog.logrocket.com/learn-react-portals-by-example/)
+Full text of my blog post about using React Portals on example is published [here](https://blog.logrocket.com/learn-react-portals-by-example/)

 # Sort description
 An example of createPortal usage in React app by solving the common `overflow:hidden` issue.